seancorfield/depstar/README.md

 # Changes

-* 0.3.0 -- unreleased -- Fix #13 by using the local `pom.xml`, if present, to generate a manifest (and copy `pom.xml` into the JAR file).
+* 0.3.0 -- Jul 24, 2019 -- Fix #13 by using the local `pom.xml`, if present, to generate a manifest (and copy `pom.xml` into the JAR file).
 * 0.2.4 -- Jul 05, 2019 -- **Important bug fix for tree-walking bug introduced in 0.2.1!**
 * 0.2.3 -- Jul 01, 2019 -- (do not use) Back off Clojure version to 1.7.0 so `depstar` can be used to build JARs for older projects.
 * 0.2.2 -- Jun 29, 2019 -- (do not use) Fix #11 by adding a `-v`/`--verbose` option to display files added to the archive; Fix #9 properly by creating parent directories prior to move of JAR file.